-- 1/4 cup raw honey
+- ¼ cup thick unfiltered and raw honey

-- 1 teaspoon coconut flour (extra fine)
+- 1 teaspoon coconut flour extra fine

-- 1 to 1-1/4 cup semisweet chocolate chips (or solid chocolate coarsely chopped)
+- 1 to 1 ¼ cup semisweet chocolate chips or solid chocolate coarsely chopped

-- 2-3 teaspoons coconut oil
+- 2 to 3 teaspoons coconut oil

 - In a small bowl, combine coconut oil and palm oil and beat well with a hand blender until creamy.
 Add honey, peppermint oil, and peppermint extract and beat again until well blended.
 Sprinkle in coconut flour and beat until incorporated well.
 Taste test these and adjust the amount of mint to your liking.
 Set aside in the fridge to chill and thicken.
 Form 24, nickel-sized patties with the filling and set in the fridge to harden again.